uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     Ordinal feature
         A :term:`feature` with a discrete set of possible values and some ordering between them.

+        Examples: student's grade.

     Regression
         A :term:`supervised machine-learning problem<Supervised learning>` of assigning :term:`continuous<Continuous feature>` :term:`responses<Response>` to
         :term:`feature vectors<Feature vector>`.

+        Examples: prediction of the temperature based on weather conditions.

     Response
         A property of some real object or event which value is target to be predicted in the